Todrick Hall: 2011–2015: Career growth and YouTube fame

 Hall's videos include several of his own original songs and music videos and choreographed flash mobs.
 Hall did a choreographed flash mob in a Target store to Beyoncé's "End of Time" prompting her to hire Hall as a choreographer on her roller-disco video, "Blow" which came out in November 2013.

+That same year, Hall was the singer and songwriter for the Virgin America safety video, seen by millions on the now defunct airline.

 On October 22, 2014, MTV announced Todrick, a docuseries following Hall, would premiere in 2015.
 On December 20, 2014, Hall produced and appeared in a commercial for the series and featured other celebrities' holiday wishes.
 Eight episodes of the docuseries were ordered and aired throughout 2015.
 The soundtrack for the show was released on October 13, 2015.
 In October 2015, he was picked as Elvis Duran's Artist of the Month and was featured on NBC's Today, where he performed his single "Wind It Up".

 In February 2015, he was featured on VH1's Huge on the Tube series.